VariantSync/SyncStudy/README.md

 #### Linux/Mac (bash):
 `./execute.sh validation`

-The validation's results are printed to the terminal and the generated plots are stored in the [simulation-files/plots](simulation-files/plots) directory.
+The validation's results are printed to the terminal and saved to the [results](results) directory.
+The generated plots are stored in the [results/plots](results/plots) directory.

 ### 3. Start the replication
 **ATTENTION**